 How do you start implementing peer-to-peer recognition in your organisation?
 Make it part of your workplace culture.

 1) Have a formal, enterprise-wide solution that is more than just an HR perk.
 When recognition is seen as a culture-building initiative, and not just another workplace benefit, you get more support from senior leaders, more resources, and more impact from your investment.
 An enterprise-wide solution also allows you to create a consistent experience for employees across locations and departments.

 2) Give everyone the opportunity to give and receive recognition.
 Ensure every employee is aware that you have a peer-to-peer recognition program, and that each person feels empowered to use it to give recognition.
-Every employee should also have the opportunity to do great work and be recognized, regardless of job title, tenure, or function.
+Every employee should also have the opportunity to do great work and be recognised, regardless of job title, tenure, or function.

 3) Make sure your peer-to-peer recognition program is easy to use, and has both mobile and offline capabilities.
-Employees will want to recognize on the go, 24/7, and at home.
+Employees will want to recognise on the go, 24/7, and at home.
 Also account for employees who don’t have internet access while at work and may need offline tools to give recognition.
-And don’t forget remote employees—make sure they have access to tools and opportunities to be recognized too.
+And don’t forget remote employees—make sure they have access to tools and opportunities to be recognised too.

 5) Allow peers to participate in employee celebrations.
 Whether you are congratulating a major accomplishment or celebrating a service anniversary, invite peers to gather, comment, and be part of the presentation.
 In best in class companies, employees take the initiative to put together and plan a peer’s recognition moment.

-By incorporating peer-to-peer recognition in your organization, you’ll build a workplace culture where employees feel engaged, connected, and part of a winning team.
+By incorporating peer-to-peer recognition in your organisation, you’ll build a workplace culture where employees feel engaged, connected, and part of a winning team.
 You’ll create a workplace where employees thrive and work together to achieve success.